AiursoftWeb/Infrastructures/Readme.md

 ### Upgrade your server

-If we release a newer version, and you can upgrade your server via:
+If we released a newer version, and you can upgrade your server via:

 ```bash
 $ curl -sL https://github.com/AiursoftWeb/Infrastructures/raw/master/upgrade.sh | sudo bash -s instance.name master
 ```

+Also you can run that upgrade script to repair some issues with your Infrastructures instance.

 ## The design of Infrastructures